SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/platform.md

 2. The profile is a child device of the machine.
 You can identify it via <profile-name>[OEE calculation profile].
 Click the name of the profile to open it.
 3. Navigate to the **Measurements tab** of the child device.
 You should see the OEE measurements.

-Alternatively, you can also use the built-in search in {{< product-c8y-iot >}} Device Management application to search for the name of the profile.
+Alternatively, you can also use the built-in search in the Device Management application to search for the name of the profile.

 ![Calculated OEE measurements in a profile in {{< product-c8y-iot >}}](/images/oee/faq/faq-calculated-oee-measurement.png)